 In July 1934, the University of Miami was reincorporated and the University of Miami Board of Trustees was established.
 For a few months under the new charter, President Ashe and four members of his administration comprised the board.
 By 1940, community leaders were replacing faculty and administration as trustees.

-From these humble beginnings, the University of Miami Board of Trustees has grown considerably, with 31 elected members, 3 alumni representatives, 27 senior members, 6 national members, 6 ex-officio members, 19 emeriti members, and 1 student representative.
+From these humble beginnings, the University of Miami Board of Trustees has grown considerably, with 33 elected members, 2 alumni representatives, 24 senior members, 6 national members, 6 ex-officio members, 19 emeriti members, and 1 student trustee.

 Ex-officio members, who serve by virtue of their positions in the University, include the President of the University, the President and Immediate Past President of the Citizens Board, and the President, President-Elect, and Immediate Past President of the Alumni Association.

 The board holds two regularly scheduled meetings each year (in the fall and winter), and an annual meeting in the spring.
 The administration strives to bring policy matters to the board at each meeting for thorough evaluation, discussion, and recommendation or approval.